Postpartum Freezer Meals

 When doing post partum meal prep and storage, you do want to keep a few things in mind from a food safety perspective.

 - According to the FDA, when preparing food, make sure to always separate raw from cooked meats and foods.
-This means using separate cutting boards.
+This usually means using separate cutting boards for different food groups.

 - Food safety is especially important for pregnancy and postpartum when our immune systems may be more vulnerable.
 Make sure to cook foods to proper temperatures (here’s a guide).